cuevas1208/Sensor-Fusion-with-Kalman-Filters/README.md

 Overview
 ---
 This project uses lidar measurements and radar measurements to track an object's position and velocity that travels around the vehicle.

-Sensor data is processed by an extended Kalman filter in C++.
+Kalman filter techniques taught by Andrei Vatavu (Sensor Fusion Engineer at Mercedes-Benz) are implemented in this project to process sensor data in C++.

+##### For more information about this project visit the [Wiki page](https://github.com/cuevas1208/Sensor-Fusion-with-Kalman-Filters/wiki)

 Data set
 ---